GegznaV/ds-projects/lending-club/app/README.md

 # Flask App to Deploy Predictive Models

 This directory contains the files required to create a Flask application with machine learning models based on **Lending Club** data and deploy it on **Google Cloud Platform** (GCP).
 The application allows accessing 4 different models.
-To access the models and other functionality, use the main URL of the app and add the following routes:
+To access the models and other functionality, use the main URL of the app and add the following routes.

 - The **main URL** on GCP currently is: <https://lending-club-app-x6jg32rquq-ew.a.run.app>
+- The **routes:**
     - Test if the service is up and running: /test
     - **Model 1** (loan application status prediction): /api/predict-loan-status
     - **Model 2** (grade prediction): /api/predict-grade
     - **Model 3** (sub-grade prediction): /api/predict-subgrade
     - **Model 4** (interest rate prediction): /api/predict-interest-rate

-You may access the application via an online server or use a local development server.
+You may access the application via an online server or a local development server.
 For predictions, you send a request to the application providing the required information as a JSON object (see examples below).
+In the examples, command line tool `curl` will be ued.
+The data used in the examples are present in `test-data/` directory.

 ### Predictions via Online Server

-The model is deployed on the Google Cloud Platform (GCP) and accessible via the URL <https://lending-club-app-x6jg32rquq-ew.a.run.app>.
-You may test if the service is up via route `/test` and make predictions via route `/api/predict`.

-The examples to test the service will use `curl` command line tool.
-To run the examples, `curl` must be installed.
+To run the examples, command line tool `curl` must be installed.

 - Test if the service is up and running: